 Such measurements of input impedance are indeed routinely made on wind instruments of all kinds: Fig. 5 shows one being carried out on a saxophone.
 The measurement is being done in an anechoic chamber, a special room with sound-absorbing walls to avoid complications from room acoustics.
 As with other linear response measurements we have seen earlier, the test need not necessarily be done using a sinusoidal signal.
 Any input can be used, provided it can be measured.
 The input and output signals can be converted into the frequency domain using an FFT routine in the computer, just as is done when structural measurements are made using an impulse hammer.

 A typical measured example of the input impedance of a clarinet is shown in Fig. 6.
 The peaks in the plot correspond to the resonances of the tube.
-The pattern of these peaks shows them with approximately harmonic spacing, but only for the odd harmonics 1,3,5… This is as we should expect from the discussion in section 4.2: the tube of a clarinet is approximately a uniform duct (not a tapered one like an oboe or a trumpet), and it is effectively open at the bell end but closed at the mouthpiece end.
+The pattern of these peaks shows them with approximately harmonic spacing, but only for the odd harmonics 1,3,5… This is as we should expect from the discussion in section 4.2: the tube of a clarinet is approximately a uniform duct, and it is effectively open at the bell end but closed at the mouthpiece end.
 As shown in Fig. 12 of section 4.2, those conditions lead naturally to odd-harmonic resonance frequencies.
+If it has been a tapered duct, like an oboe or the saxophone in the photograph, the impedance curve would have shown peaks near all the harmonics, with approximate frequency ratios 1:2:3:4…

 The second relation between $p(t)$ and $v(t)$ involves the mouthpiece and reed, acting as a kind of nonlinear valve.
 For the purposes of this initial discussion, we will use a severely simplified approximation.
 We will take no account of the fact that the flexible reed has resonance frequencies its own, we will simply treat it as behaving like a spring.
 As a first step, we won’t even allow that much: we can think about how the air flow through the mouthpiece would behave if the reed were rigid.
 A pressure difference could be applied across this rigid mouthpiece, and the resulting air flow rate could be measured.
 What we would expect to see, disregarding any subtleties of fluid mechanics such as vortices, would be something like the dashed line in Fig. 7.
 The bigger the pressure difference, the bigger the air flow.
 If the air flow is dominated by viscous resistance through the small gap, the behaviour would just be linear, as sketched.
 The dashed line is sloping downwards rather than upwards because of the sign convention we have used: a positive value of the pressure difference $p(t)-p_0$ corresponds to sucking the mouthpiece, not blowing it, so we would expect $v(t)$ to be negative.